 All experiments may display random imbalance.
-Such baseline differences can arise even if the randomization itself is not suspect: recall that one out of twenty unbiased hypothesis tests will reject the null of no difference at the predetermined error rate of $\alpha = .05$ merely due to chance.
-An omnibus balance assessment such as that proposed by Hansen and Bowers (2008) is immune from this problem, but any unbiased one-by-one balance assessment will show imbalance in $100\alpha\%$ of the covariates tested.
-Thus, I call this problem "random imbalance" to emphasize that the imbalance could easily be due to chance and need not cast doubt on the randomization or administration of a study (although discovery of extensive imbalance might suggest scrutiny of the randomization and administration is warranted).
+Such baseline differences can arise even if the randomization itself is not suspect: recall that one of twenty unbiased hypothesis tests will reject the null of no difference at the predetermined error rate of $\alpha = .05$ merely due to chance.
+An omnibus balance assessment such as that proposed by Hansen and Bowers (2008) is immune from this problem, but any unbiased one-by-one balance assessment will show imbalance in 100α percent of the covariates tested.
+Thus, I call this problem "random imbalance" to emphasize that the imbalance could easily be due to chance and need not cast doubt on the randomization or administration of a study (although discovery of extensive imbalance might suggest that scrutiny of the randomization and administration is warranted).

-Random imbalance in a well-randomized study on substantively important covariates still may confuse the reader.
+Random imbalance in a well-randomized study on substantively important covariates may still confuse the reader.
 In the presence of random imbalance, comparisons of treated to controls will contain both the effect of the treatment and the differences due to the random imbalance.
 One may attempt to remove the effects of such covariates from the treatment effect by some form of adjustment.
-For example, one may use the linear regression model as a way to adjust for covariates or one may simply group together observations on the basis of the imbalanced covariate.
-Adjustment on one or a group of observed covariates may, however, produce now-non-random imbalance on unobserved covariates.
-And, adjustment raises concerns that estimates of treatment effects may come to depend more on the details of the adjustment method rather than on the randomization and design of the study.
-Thus, the quandary: either risk known confusions of comparisons or risk unknown confounding and bear the burden of defending and assessing an adjustment method.
+For example, one may use the linear regression model as a way to adjust for covariates, or one may simply group together observations on the basis of the imbalanced covariates.
+Adjustment, however, raises concerns that estimates of treatment effects may come to depend more on the details of the adjustment method rather than on the randomization and design of the study.
+Thus, the quandary: either risk known confusions of comparisons or bear the burden of defending and assessing an adjustment method.
 An obvious strategy to counter concerns about cherry-picking results or modeling artifacts is to present both adjusted and unadjusted results and to specify adjustment strategies before randomization occurs.

-Randomization is the Primary Basis for Statistical Inference in Experiments
+Randomization Is the Primary Basis for Statistical Inference in Experiments

-A discussion of manifest effects is also a discussion of statistical inference: statistical tests quantify doubt against hypotheses and a manifest effect is evidence which casts great doubt on the null of no effects.
+A discussion of manifest effects is also a discussion of statistical inference: statistical tests quantify doubt against hypotheses, and a manifest effect is evidence that casts great doubt on the null of no effects.
 On what basis can we justify statistical tests for experiments?

-In national surveys we draw random samples.
+In national surveys, we draw random samples.
 Statistical theory tells us that the mean in the sample is an unbiased estimator of the mean in the population as long as we correctly account for the process by which we drew the sample in our estimation.
-That is, in a national survey, often (but not always) our target of inference is the population from which the sample was drawn and we are justified in so inferring by the sampling design.
+That is, in a national survey, our target of inference is often (but not always) the population from which the sample was drawn, and we are justified in so inferring by the sampling design.

-In other studies we may not know how a sample was drawn (either we have no well-defined population or no knowledge of the sampling process or both).
-But we may know how our observed outcome was generated: say we know that at the micro-level our outcome was created from discrete events occurring independently of each other in time.
-In that case, we would be justified in claiming that our population was created via a Poisson process: in essence we have a population generating machine, data generating process, or model of outcomes as the target of our inference.
+In other studies, we may not know how a sample was drawn (either we have no well-defined population or no knowledge of the sampling process or both).
+But we may know how our observed outcome was generated: say we know that at the microlevel our outcome was created from discrete events occurring independently of each other in time.
+In that case, we would be justified in claiming that our population was created via a Poisson process: in essence, we have a population-generating machine, datagenerating process, or model of outcomes as the target of our inference.